-The institution of marriage is not as popular as it once was.
-Critics portray it as a relic from the past or an unnecessary formality.
-Some even see it as something that "was created for the benefit of men at the expense of women."
-The Church of course disagrees, and with good reason.
-But isn’t it true, critics will ask, that women are required to vow blind obedience to their husbands?
+Some people like to portray marriage as an unnecessary formality.
+Still others see it as something that "was created for the benefit of men at the expense of women."
+The Church disagrees with both of these positions.
+But isn't it true, some will ask, that women are required to vow blind obedience to their husbands?
 Actually they are not, at least not in the Catholic Church.
-To begin with the Church does not allow people to write their own vows.
-Marriage is an ecclesial affair, not a private or personal one.
-Vows are not to be reduced to subjective feelings or ideas but rather are objective formulae of revealed truth.
 While there may be some slight differences from country to country, Catholic vows essentially consist of the following:

 I, _______, take you, _______, for my lawful husband / wife, to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.